samicpp/http-debug/README.md

 # HTTP-debug
-Debugs http connection.
+Some tools for http debugging

+## request.ts
+Sends a HTTP request and displays the direct tcp messages.
+Can also do the same for WebSocket connections.

-## Options
+### Options
 - `HOSTNAME`: The host it will connect to.
 - `--port=PORT`: The port it will use.
 - `-t | --tls`: Makes the connection use tls.